Octets/SeaGoatVision/INSTALL.md

 1. Error on compiling filter in c++ with opencv.
 Example, with the filter ScipyExample.py.
 Do you install opencv-dev?
 Is this repertory exist : /usr/local/include/opencv If not, maybe you need this : sudo ln -s /usr/include/opencv /usr/local/include/opencv

+2. Error when recording video.
+Maybe you need to compile opencv with ffmpeg.